Noravorn2546/MobileAirlineApp/README.md

 8. A user is able to cancel a flight they have booked.
 9. There is no need for an admin system to modify the information of the flights and to add/remove flights.
+### Plagiarism policy
+- You may not copy anything (design, logo, data, code) from any group that has the same topic.
+Each group must have unique data as well as the app.
+Any groups found to be plagiarizing will all get zero for the entire project.